SimoneFelici/qb-ptmap/README.md

 # qb-ptmap
-Automatic port mapper for qBittorrent with the Proton WireGuard configuration
+Automatic port mapper for qBittorrent with ProtonVPN

 Documentation work in progress